MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/3-what-is-azure-boards.md

 **Mara:** There are four processes from which to choose.
 We can use:

-* **Capability Maturity Model Integration (CMMI)**: This is really for large organizations and it's pretty complicated, so I didn't use it.
+* **Capability Maturity Model Integration (CMMI)**: This is really for large organizations, and it's pretty complicated.
+So I didn't use it.
 * **Scrum**: Scrum depends on a Scrum master who leads the Scrum team.
 The Scrum master makes sure everybody understands Scrum theory, practices, and rules.
-We don't have a Scrum master; that's someone who's usually receives some training and certification, so I didn't pick that one either.
+We don't have a Scrum master.
+That's someone who usually receives some training and certification, so I didn't pick that one either.
 * **Agile**: This seemed like the obvious choice because I'm always talking about Agile, but it has a few more things to consider than the simplest option.
 * **Basic**: Basic is, well, basic.
-It's simple but gives us enough power to start doing effective planning right away, and that's why I picked it.
+It's simple but gives us enough power to start doing effective planning right away.
+That's why I picked it.
 In the Basic workflow, you move work from **To Do** to **Doing** to **Done**.

 **Amita:** OK, let's use it to get started.
 We can switch to something else, right?